-Adult Forums are held each Sunday September-May at Grace in the Peace Chapel at 9:20 am (no forums December 30 or April 21 (Easter).
+Adult Forums are held each Sunday September-May at Grace in the Peace Chapel at 9:20 am (no forums December 23 or 30, January 6, or April 21).
 Find the coffee in the kitchen, and then find a chair in the peace chapel!
 All are welcome.

 Do you have a favorite Christmas carol?
 Join Nancy Olson at the adult forum to sing Advent and Christmas music.
 All ages are welcome!

 December 23, 30 and January 6—No Forum

 January 13—Wastewater 101: Do You Know Where Your Wastewater Goes?

 Karalynn Marr, Grace member and an engineer in the Industrial Waste Section of the Metropolitan Council, will give an overview of wastewater treatment in the metro area and discuss our role in using water responsibly.

 This fall Grace entered into a new outreach ministry with the Brian Coyle Community Center Food Shelf to provide volunteers and funding so that more fresh produce would be available for distribution.
 Join Dan Guenthner, Margaret Pennings, Karen Van Norman and Brian Coyle staff members as we take a closer look at the obstacles and challenges to providing more nutritional food to new immigrant communities.

 It’s a new year.
 Have you resolved to lose weight?
 Usually we focus on decreasing the amount or type of food we consume in order to take in fewer calories.
 Another way to cut calories may be to think about what we drink.
 Calories in drinks are on the nutrition fact label, but many of us don’t realize just how many calories beverages can contribute to our daily intake.
 Cheryl Lanigan will suggest some alternative beverage options to consider to decrease the calories we consume.